-General Notes:
+General Notes ():

-- Input parameters are shown in Table No. 3 (Summary Table A).
-Please call us to provide pavement recommendations, if needed, for different input values.
-If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on a subgrade CBR value of 2.5.
-The pavement recommendations are not based on the shrink / swell characteristics of the underlying soils.
+- Input parameters are shown in Table No. 3 (Summary Table B).
+Please call us to provide pavement recommendations, if needed, for different input values. - City of New Braunfels minimum pavement sections are presented in Summary Table C. Minimum full depth asphalt sections are presented in the city guidelines.
+Please contact city for approval. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on the CBR value and the input parameters.
+The recommendations are not based on the shrink / swell characteristics of the underlying soils.
 The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report.
+Periodic maintenance should be anticipated.

-Use of geogrid helps reduce shrink / swell related pavement distress. - Significant pavement distress has been observed during construction phase with the combination of construction traffic and irrigation water / rain water getting underneath the asphalt. - If water is allowed to get underneath the asphalt / concrete or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
-Moisture penetration underneath the asphalt pavement surface should be reduced.
-One of the following methods should be used: - Deeper curbs; such as curbs extending a minimum of 3 inches into subgrade. - Compacted clays backfilled against the curbs. - In addition, water should not be allowed to get underneath the pavement section at the time of home construction.
+- If water is allowed to get underneath the asphalt or if moisture content of the base or subgrade soil changes significantly, then pavement distress will occur. - Minimizing moisture penetration underneath the asphalt will lower the chances of pavement distress. - Significant pavement distress, more often caused by water getting underneath the asphalt, is noted during home construction. - Aggregate base extending beyond the back of the curb increases the likelihood of water getting underneath the asphalt.
+Moisture penetration may be reduced by using a deeper curb, such as curb extending a minimum of 6 inches into subgrade or compacted clays backfilled against the curbs. - In addition, water should not be allowed to get underneath the pavement section at the time of home construction.